pegasus-isi/pegasus/doc/sphinx/data-management.rst

 (checkpoint.time + (maxwalltime-checkpoint.time)/2) minutes.
 This
 ensures that there is enough time for pegasus-lite to transfer the checkpoint file before the job is killed by the underlying scheduler.

+In order to use Pegasus support for checkpointing, it is recommended that your application

+1. exits with a non zero exit code; when it exits as a result of the job being checkpointed.
+For an application that regularly creates a checkpoint file, and is still running at T= (checkpoint.time + (maxwalltime-checkpoint.time)/2) minutes; it will be killed by pegasus-kickstart.

+2. always create zero byte output files for files that are designated as outputs for the associated job in the workflow.
+If your code, only creates the checkpoint file, the PegasusLite job will fail at transferring outputs, and that leads to a lot of unnecessary errors appearing in the job .out file.

 .. _bypass-input-staging: